centerionware/vibercoder/electron/README.md

-# VibeCode Electron Application
+# AIDE Electron Application

-This directory contains the necessary files to run VibeCode as a standalone desktop application using [Electron](https://www.electronjs.org/).
+This directory contains the necessary files to run AIDE as a standalone desktop application using [Electron](https://www.electronjs.org/).

 ## Purpose

-The Electron application serves as a native desktop wrapper for the VibeCode web application.
+The Electron application serves as a native desktop wrapper for the AIDE web application.
 This provides two primary benefits:

-1.  **Standalone Experience:** Users can run VibeCode as a regular desktop app, complete with an icon, without needing to open a web browser.
+1.  **Standalone Experience:** Users can run AIDE as a regular desktop app, complete with an icon, without needing to open a web browser.
 2.  **Native Capabilities:** It overcomes browser limitations.
 The most critical feature is the ability to bypass browser CORS (Cross-Origin Resource Sharing) restrictions for Git operations.

 ## How CORS is Bypassed

 Web browsers have a security feature called the Same-Origin Policy, which prevents a web page from making requests to a different domain than the one it was served from.
-This means the VibeCode web app, running on its own origin, cannot directly make requests to `github.com`.
+This means the AIDE web app, running on its own origin, cannot directly make requests to `github.com`.

 The Electron app solves this using a secure Inter-Process Communication (IPC) bridge:

 1.  **Two Processes:** An Electron app has two main types of processes:
     *   **Main Process (`main.js`):** Runs in a full Node.js environment.
 It has access to native OS features and is not restricted by CORS.
-    *   **Renderer Process (The Web App):** This is the VibeCode React application running inside an Electron window (a Chromium instance).
+    *   **Renderer Process (The Web App):** This is the AIDE React application running inside an Electron window (a Chromium instance).
 It is subject to the same security rules as a regular web page.

 2.  **The IPC Bridge (`preload.js`):**
     *   The `preload.js` script is a special script that runs in the renderer process but has access to Node.js APIs.